 NOTE: This methodology also applies to “SAFE” investments or other convertible instruments.

-For investment holdings in an unrealized or pending state, FundersClub may also subjectively mark down its investments.
+- For investment holdings in an unrealized or pending state, FundersClub may also subjectively mark down its investments.
 Markdowns are not shown on a company-by-company basis in the Investment Report.
 Markdowns are listed in aggregate separately in your Summary Table.
-You can read more subjective markdowns [here] and [here] .
+Learn more about markdowns.

-For investment holdings in a pending or unrealized state which experienced a return of capital such as a dividend payment or tax credit payment, the “Current Value Estimate” will include the cash value of the return of capital received.
+- For investment holdings in a Active state which experienced a return of capital such as a dividend payment or tax credit payment, the Net Value will include the cash value of the return of capital received.

 The return outcomes above are highly uncertain and may, in the end, have no bearing on the realized return profile of the FundersClub portfolio.
 Additionally, our past performance is not indicative of future returns, so we can’t provide assurances that comparable returns (including those represented by applicable benchmark data) individually or in the aggregate will be achieved by any future FundersClub fund.